lily1234xy/RetroGame/README.md

 + [Meeting 2 - 26/4 - decide functions and deal with issues](https://gitlab.cecs.anu.edu.au/u6485142/RetroGame2018s1/blob/master/app/src/meeting2.docx)
 + [Meeting 3 - 11/5 - consider and plan extension aspects](https://gitlab.cecs.anu.edu.au/u6485142/RetroGame2018s1/blob/master/app/src/meeting3.docx)
 + [Meeting 4 - 16/5 - review and practice demo](https://gitlab.cecs.anu.edu.au/u6485142/RetroGame2018s1/blob/master/app/src/meeting4.docx)

-## Statement of Originality
-I _Wei Wang_ declare that everything I have submitted in this assignment is entirely my own work, with exceptions given below.

-I _Min Liu_ declare that everything I have submitted in this assignment is entirely my own work, with exceptions given below.

-I _Yuehan Zhao_ declare that everything I have submitted in this assignment is entirely my own work, with exceptions given below.

-I _Tingyu Pan_ declare that everything I have submitted in this assignment is entirely my own work, with exceptions given below.

 ### Inspiration
 _The idea of how to get the coordinate of the player in real time